 In 1900, Herman Carlson Levin opened the ‘Herman Carlssons Instrumentfabrik’ factory in Gothenberg, Sweden.
 Their instruments were of a high quality, winning several awards in Europe.
-In the 1950s, these guitars were introduced into America, under the brand name Goya.
+In the 1950s, some of these instruments were introduced into America, under the brand name Goya.

-The instrument above is a 1961 Levin Model 315-M2 with two same-height Model 2000 pickups and translucent unnumbered knobs as on DeArmond amps of that period.
+The instrument above is a 1961 Levin Model 315-M2 with two same-height Model 2000 pickups and translucent unnumbered ‘top hat’ style knobs as on DeArmond amps of that period.

-The company was acquired by CF Martin in 1973, but before that, in the 1960s, they produced a range of archtop electrics which were fitted as standard with DeArmond pickups.
+The company was acquired by CF Martin in 1973, but before that, in the 1950s and 1960s, they produced a range of archtop electrics which were fitted as standard with DeArmond pickups.